ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

    or choose to perform argument checks by hand if Design by Contract doesn't make sense to them.
 2. Validations are spread throughout your system.
    Using `Condition` reduces logic duplication, but making changes still risks missing updates on functions.
+3. It can be tricky; note the use of `self` in `positive_amount` and `sufficient_balance` so those can be applied to methods.
+   This might require new understanding for the user of `requires`.

 ## Centralizing Validation into Custom Types

-Instead of Design by Contract, we can encode validations into custom types.
+A more straightforward approach than DbC is to encode validations into custom types.
 This way, incorrect objects of those types cannot successfully be created.
+Custom types tend to be easier to understand and use than precondition checks.
+If a type constraint changes, that change immediately propagates to all usages of that type.
 In addition, the types are usually _domain driven_, that is, they represent a concept from the problem domain.

 For the bank example, we start by creating an `Amount`, which is a `Decimal` value with the fundamental property that it cannot be negative.
 If an `Amount` object exists, you know it cannot contain a negative value:

 ```python